 Start of service: January 1, 1893

 Route: From Grand Trunk Railway station at Stuart & Caroline to King & Burlington (today's Sanford) via Stuart, James and King St East.
 Later extended eastwards along King and Sherman to

 At the start of 1893, the HSR renamed the Green route the King St East & GTR route, probably because there were no other 'colour' route names left and the HSR wanted a more descriptive

 route name.
-The route ran from the Grand Trunk Railway station at Stuart & Caroline to King & Burlington (today's Sanford) via Stuart, James and King St East.
+The route ran from the second Stuart St station at Stuart & Caroline to King & Burlington (today's Sanford) via Stuart, James and King St East.

 On April 7, 1893 a total replacement of all old track began on James St, starting with the section between Roberts and Barton.
 This section was completed by April 14, at which point

 replacement of track between Barton and Stuart began.
 Trackwork on James was finished in early May.

 May 17, 1893